 ES_HOME/config (zip/tar installations) or

-The distinguished name of an LDAP group or an Active Directory security group.
+The distinguished name of an LDAP or Active Directory group.

 monitoring: - "cn=Admin,ou=example,o=com" user: - "cn=John Doe,ou=example,o=com"